hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 | 2nd | ti | vi |
 | 3rd (m/f/n) | on / ona / ono | oni / one / ona |

 Pronouns also decline for case.
-For example, the declension of "ja" (I):
+For example, the declension of “ja” (I):

 | Case | Form |
 |------|------|